DFE/MONK/doc/source/devel.rst

 creators and at least one reviewer.
 To continually ensure good quality of the code, some requirements must be met for a commit to be allowed into ``dev``:

- * All commits refer to an Issue on `GitHub`_.
+ * All commits refer to an issue on `GitHub`_.
- * The Issue contains an understandable description of the problem that enables reproduction, if necessesary.
+ * The issue contains an understandable description of the problem that enables reproduction, if necessesary.
- * The Issue contains an understandable and assessable description of the solution.
+ * The issue contains an understandable and assessable description of the solution.
  * All code changes are well documented, formatted according to the coding standards, and follow high quality standards even in areas that are not